Ryzen 7 5700X vs Xeon E-2378

 So, is Ryzen 7 5700X better than Xeon E-2378?

-Not in a simple one-size-fits-all way.
-Xeon E-2378 makes more sense for workstation-style multi-core throughput, while Ryzen 7 5700X is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon E-2378 makes more sense for workstation-style multi-core throughput, while Ryzen 7 5700X is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon E-2378 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon E-2378 is the stronger fit.
 You are getting 2.8% better Geekbench multi-core, backed by 8 cores and 16 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 7 5700X is the smarter buy today.
-Ryzen 7 5700X is $63 cheaper on MSRP at $299 MSRP versus $362 MSRP, and it gives you a 10.6% average FPS lead across 50 shared CPU game tests in our data.
-The trade-off is that Xeon E-2378 is still stronger for heavier multi-core work with 2.8% better Geekbench multi-core.
-It is also 88.7% better value on MSRP (89.0 vs 47.2 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 7 5700X is the better buy right now.
+Ryzen 7 5700X comes in $63 cheaper on MSRP at $299 MSRP versus $362 MSRP, and it still gives you a 10.6% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that Xeon E-2378 is still stronger for heavier multi-core work with 2.8% better Geekbench multi-core.
+It is also 88.7% better value on MSRP (89.0 vs 47.2 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?